docusign/docusign-esign-node-client/README.md

  - Template Role
  - and Envelope Id associated with your DocuSign account.

-Then use `git update-index --assume-unchanged config.json` to make git ignore any changes to that file, safeguarding your information.
+The `config.json` is ignored so any changes to that file are not committable.

 In the console run `npm test`.